KIPP WAYS Academy Staff

 Kelvin Smith, 8th Grade Science Teacher

 Kelvin is the 8th Grade Science Teacher and Grade Level Chair.
-During his 18 year professional career, Kelvin has worked for several leading industry companies including IBM, Walt Disney World, Intel, AT&T and most recently UPS where he spent 6 years as an Industrial Engineering Supervisor.
-Kelvin has been tutoring children in Math and Science for 20 years.
+During his long professional career, Kelvin has worked for several leading industry companies including IBM, Walt Disney World, Intel, AT&T and most recently UPS where he time as an Industrial Engineering Supervisor.
 Kelvin Smith is a graduate of the Georgia Institute of Technology, where he received a Bachelor's degree in Industrial Engineering.

 Nathaniel Snyder, 6th Grade Social Studies Teacher